Historic success: Leaders can learn a great deal from the success and failure of different commanders during the D-Day landings

 Despite the lack of aircraft, bad weather meant the Germans could still have stopped the Allied invasion.
 General Bayerlein’s elite armoured division was ready to move against the invaders and the low cloud would have effectively rendered the movement invisible.

-However, Bayerlein’s Panzer Lehr was and unable to move until personally released by Hitler.
+However, Bayerlein’s Panzer Lehr was unable to move until personally released by Hitler.
 He was asleep, though, and nobody dared to wake him.
 By the time Hitler gave orders to move the light was good and Bayerlein's division was attacked 10 separate times from the air.
-By the end of the day, Panzer Lehr had still not reached its destination but had lost 40 fuel trucks, 50 other trucks, five tanks and 84 half-tracks and self-propelled guns.
+By the end of the day, the Panzer Lehr had still not reached its destination but had lost 40 fuel trucks, 50 other trucks, five tanks and 84 half-tracks and self-propelled guns.

 Professor Grint said: “This was an inversion of the traditional German combat philosophy of ‘mission command’ -decentralised decision making in the knowledge of superordinate intent and support - towards a model much closer to the Allied philosophy - hierarchical control.